Ashok0/EnderalVREssentials/README.md

 [**Splashes of Skyrim - VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

 [**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
 Requires no speech training!

-[**Immersive Gathering (Woodchopping and Mining) SE - VR Friendly**](https://www.nexusmods.com/skyrimspecialedition/mods/29710?tab=files): Chop wood and mine ore for real by swinging your axe or pickaxe!

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.